-Attending car showrooms from the comfort of your home
+How about attending car showrooms from the comfort of your home?

 BMW provides AR features to let users effectively experience showrooms from their homes, customizing cars with different colors or styles using their tablets or phones.
 It also provides more immersive VR experiences with goggles, simulating being inside the model.

 Relay Cars, on the other hand, allows car shoppers to explore thousands of models from dozens of brands in AR and 3D using smartphones, tablets, or desktop computers.